damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 ### Behavioral questions (STAR)

-The goal of these questions is to get the candidate to share something they did in the past.
+The goal of these questions is to get the candidate to share data on past experiences.
 Previous behavior is considered the best way to predict how a person is going to act in the future.

 They usually start with the form "Can you tell me about a time when...".
 The kind of answer that we are looking for is to get a story that is structured following the Situation, Task, Action, Result.

-There is no right answer, what matters here is to hear the candidate and gather data on how is it telling the story.
+There is no right answer, what matters here is to hear the candidate and gather data on how it is telling the story.

 Some things to pay attention to: